 Everything changed and I mean everything.
 After the curtain raiser, I tried resuming back to a normal lifestyle and things surprised me as hell.
 A normal walk around the block became tough, I could not even imagine doing one Yoga pose but I persevered and stayed at it.
 It took long 3 years and definitely was a very slow process but now I get thrilled when I am able to work out for 40 plus minutes in the gym without going low or high.[S1]

 Recently I went for a hike and though I struggled, I was still thrilled that I was able to do it.
 Still, a long way to go, and someday, I will be able to run a marathon (fingers crossed)

 - Daily meals are nothing less than a scientific experiment

 This one was the most difficult to understand and accept.
-Though I have always been health conscience but this was different.
+Though I have always been health conscious this was different.
 If the food I am eating & the insulin I am injecting does not match then I go either high or low.
 So, everything became super important and scientific.

-Pretty much from the beginning I started to Greek out on this.
-What followed was – many manual blood sugar tests to see before and after of a certain meal, understanding carb counts and recording their effects in the body, making changes to my doses as per last days readings and trying to get better hba1c results.
+Pretty much from the beginning, I started to Greek out on this.
+What followed was – many manual blood sugar tests to see before and after a certain meal, understanding carb counts and recording their effects in the body, making changes to my doses as per last day’s readings, and trying to get better hba1c results.